rm511130/Physna_Training/README.md

  <details>
   <summary>Answer #9</summary>
-  -- The 3_Objects and 3_Object_Diff seem to have very similar objects placed in different positions and orientations.
+  -- The 3_Objects and 3_Object_Diff seem to have very similar models placed in different positions and orientations.
      The cubes seem very similar but there's an icosahedron in 3_Objects and a dodecahedron in 3_Objects_Diff.

 </details>